tassopsaltakis/FilOS/README.md

 ## Installation

-Download all of the files for the 'src' directory from this repo or clone the repo directly to your own src folder:
+Download all of the files for the 'src' directory from this repo or clone the repo directly to your own system (it should automatically create the FilOS/root/src directories for you):

 ```bash
 git clone https://github.com/tassopsaltakis/FilOS.git